growerp/growerpuntil20220814/README.md

 13. master of ALL models
 14. Fully multicompany.
 15. Image up/download for IOS,Android and the web.
+16. Interface to either OFBiz or Moqui ERP system.

 * For the backend you need the Moqui or OFBiz ERP system with an extra component: